RichardValerosoUniverse/World-at-35/README.md

 Connecting all dots from all sources.
 There is only one powerful and that is GOD.
 Like Oh My God!
 Building an understanding takes a lot of struggles, sacrifices, confusions, and dilemma.
-A lot of temptations and destructions along the way.
+A lot of temptations andii destructions along the way.
 Believing in oneself is beyond the normal as it focuses on something greater than what the environment can conceive.
 Life has a myriad definitions, aligning to where you came from.